ergest/sql_patterns/Book/chap5.md

 ## Dealing with Formatting Issues
 SQL supports 3 primitive data types, strings, numbers and dates.
 They allow for mathematical operations with numbers, calendar operations with dates and many types of string operations.

-It's quite common to see numbers and dates stored as strings.
-Even though many data loading tools will try to convert This makes it super easy to load data from text files into tables without worrying about formatting.
-However in order to operate on actual dates and numbers, you need to convert the strings to the native SQL type for number or date.
+It's quite common to see numbers and dates stored as strings, especially when you're loading flat text files like CSVs or TSVs.
+Some data loading tools will try and guess the type and format it on the fly but they're not always correct.
+So you will often have to manually convert dates and numbers.

-The standard function for converting data in SQL is `CAST()` Some other database implementations, like SQL Server, also use their own custom function called `CONVERT()`.
-We will use `CAST()` to both convert between types (like string to date) or within the same type (like a timestamp to date)
+The standard function for converting data in SQL is `CAST().` Some other database implementations, like SQL Server, also use their own custom function called `CONVERT()` but also support `CAST().` We will use `CAST()` to both convert between types (like string to date) or within the same type (like a timestamp to date)

 Here's an example of how type conversion works:
 ```sql